microsoft/live-share/docs/collab-vscode.md

 Visual Studio Code does not have the concept of an known "web application port" like Visual Studio for project types such as ASP.NET.
 However, if you are joining a collaboration session with a VS user that does you will automatically see the default browser appear connected to the host's running applications.
 See [Visual Studio features](collab-vs.md#automatic-web-app-sharing-during-debugging) for more details.

 In addition, you can manually share the application or other endpoints like RESTful services using the "Share Local Server" feature.
-VS and VS Code guests can then open a browser on the same localhost port to see the running appliction.
+VS and VS Code guests can then open a browser on the same localhost port to see the running application.
 See [sharing a local server](#sharing-a-local-server) for more details.

 ## Additional capabilities